Learning families of algebraic structures from informant: Preliminaries

-In the paper, we consider only finite signatures $L$.
-When we talk about learnable families of $L$-structures, we assume that the domain of any countably infinite structure is equal to $\omega$.
-This allows us to effectively identify sentences concerning such an ${L}$-structure with subsets of $\omega$ through a fixed G\"odel numbering.
-We can then define the (atomic) diagram of such an ${L}$-structure $\mathcal{M}$ to be the set of $n\in\omega$ such that $n$ represents an atomic ${L}_M$-sentence true in $\mathcal{M}$ or the negation of an atomic ${L}_M$-sentence that is false in $\mathcal{M}$.
-We identify $\mathcal{M}$ with its atomic diagram $D(\mathcal{M})$ and measure the complexity of a structure via the complexity of its diagram.
-Furthermore, we say that a structure $\mathcal{M}$ is $\bd$\emph{-computable} if $D(\mathcal{M})$ is a $\bd$-computable subset of $\omega$, where $\bd$ is a Turing degree.
+In the paper, we consider only finite signatures.
+When we talk about learnable families of $L$-structures, we assume that the domain of any countably infinite structure is equal to the set $\omega$ of the natural numbers.
+This allows us to effectively identify, through a fixed G\"odel numbering, any sentence about such an ${L}$-structure with a natural number.
+We can then define the \emph{atomic diagram} $D(\mathcal{M})$ of such an ${L}$-structure $\mathcal{M}$ to be the set of $n\in\omega$ such that $n$ represents an atomic ${L}_M$-sentence true in $\mathcal{M}$ or the negation of an atomic ${L}_M$-sentence that is false in $\mathcal{M}$.
+To measure the complexity of a structure, we identify it to its atomic diagram: we say that a structure $\mathcal{M}$ is $\bd$\emph{-computable} if $D(\mathcal{M})$ is a $\bd$-computable subset of $\omega$, where $\bd$ is a Turing degree.
 A \emph{presentation} of a countable algebraic structure is an arbitrary isomorphic copy $\cM'\cong \cM$ with the universe a subset of $\omega$.
 We call a structure $\cM$ \emph{computably presentable} if it has a presentation $\cM'$ which is computable.
 A structure is called $\bd$-computably presentable if for some $\bd_0\leq \bd$ there exists a presentation $\cM'\cong\cM$ which is $\bd_0$-computable.